ProcessPA/jekyll-site/quick-start-guide/manage-membership/index.md

 The Members is used for registering the Committee or Board members.
 These are the members used for Emails, Attendance and Access to [Process PA](https://processpa.com/){: target="_blank"}.

+To create a new member log in see here: [Create Member Log in](/quick-start-guide/manage-membership/create-member-log-in.html)

 This video will guide you through the members register.
 For step by step instructions, refer to below the video.

 <div class="container my-5">